fireundubh/playwithfire/fallout4/mods/auto-loot/architecture.md

 If you want to see more resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)

 # How Auto Loot Works
-This is a working document
+This is a working document.

 ## Filters